 Males relentlessly drive and buck females in the breeding season.
 For this reason, it was common practice to cover the tips of the males' horns with a piece of rubber hose or a knob for more safety.
 During that time males often vocalise, their nose is swollen, and they move with a typical gait that makes the swollen nose wobble.
 In small enclosures of a few hundred square metres the chasing may increase the risk of injuries, and to allow females some rest, the male should be separated at night.
 With increasing enclosure size the problem becomes less expressed.
 Copulation may take place during the day or night, and is brief.
 If the females become pregnant, the tail-wagging stops, and the male stops driving and bucking them.
 If they do not become pregnant, they will come into oestrus a second time in the same season.
 In Berlin the observation was made that females still receptive were herded into a separate group within the enclosure by the male, with all chasing and bucking only directed at them.
 Females assumed already pregnant took no notice of the chase (POHLE, 1974).
 As males may attack calves, it is advisable to separate them before the birthing season in the spring/early summer in smaller enclosures.
-Only in large enclosures such as at San Diego - 20 ha - or at Oklahoma City Zoo - 4,197 m2 and 8,998 m2 - can one male be left with the females all year round.
-Unlike in the wild, males may continue feeding during the breeding season, but will show signs of exhaustion when driving females in large enclosures.
+At San Diego and Oklahoma City Zoo, with large enclosures (20 ha at SD, 4,197 m2 or 0.2 ha and 8,998 m2 or 0.9 ha at OCZ) one male was left with the females all year round.
+Males may continue feeding during the breeding season, but show signs of exhaustion when driving females in large enclosures.